 Keeping Red Claw Crabs

 Note: Despite their small size, Red claw crabs need a lot of space to be happy.
-Even a 10-gallon tank can barely replicate anything close to their natural habitat.
+Even a 10-gallon tank can barely replicate anything close to its natural habitat.

 I know that some people keep them in 5-gallon tanks.
 I do not support it because it will constantly stress Red claw crabs.